-The Teatru Astra in Victoria, Gozo was inaugurated in January 1968.
-It forms part of a larger musical voluntary organization, the Soċjetà Filarmonika La Stella founded in 1863.
-During these years, the theatre has hosted international performers such as Raffaella Carra, The Goggi Sisters, Al Bano and Romina Power, The Platters, Bobby Solo, Osibisa, the Montparnasse Ballet Troupe, Nek, the Ballet Classique de Paris and more recently Amedeo Minghi.
+Teatru Astra in Victoria, Gozo was inaugurated in January 1968.
+It forms part of a larger musical voluntary organisation, the Soċjetà Filarmonika La Stella, founded in 1863.
+During these years the theatre has hosted international performers such as Raffaella Carrà, The Goggi Sisters, Al Bano and Romina Power, The Platters, Bobby Solo, Osibisa, the Montparnasse Ballet Troupe and more recently, Nek, Amedeo Minghi and the Ballet Classique de Paris.
 Local talent has been extensively put to use and encouraged by the Theatre.

-To the Teatru Astra's credit, the Gozitan public enjoyed Operettas such as the Merry Widow, Principessa Della Czardas, The Goldoliers, The Great Waltz, Geisha and many others.
-Works of literary giants including Shakespeare, Goldoni, Ibsen, and Molière were also presented on the Teatru Astra stage.
+To Teatru Astra's credit, the Gozitan public enjoyed operettas such as Merry Widow, Principessa Della Czardas, The Goldoliers, The Great Waltz, Geisha and many others.
+Works of literary giants including Shakespeare, Goldoni, Ibsen, and Moliére were also presented on the Teatru Astra stage.

-Teatru Astra patrons have been exposed to world-class singers direct from the Metropolitan theatre in New York, Teatro alla Scala and Sofia State Opera House among whom Ghena Dimitrova, Pamela Kucenic, Adelaide Negri, Joseph Calleja, Nicola Rossi-Lemeni, Aldo Protti, Mark Rucker, Rumen Doikov, and Giuseppe Giacomini feature prominently.
-The Teatru Astra stage has also been the venue from where internationally acclaimed local artists, including Miriam Cauchi and Joseph Calleja, debuted their operatic career.
+Teatru Astra patrons have been exposed to world-class singers direct from the Metropolitan Theatre in New York, Teatro alla Scala and Sofia State Opera House amongst whom Ghena Dimitrova, Pamela Kucenic, Adelaide Negri, Francesca Patane, Joseph Calleja, Nicola Rossi-Lemeni, Aldo Protti, Mark Rucker, Rumen Doikov, Daniela Dessì and Giuseppe Giacomini feature prominently.
+The Teatru Astra stage has also been the venue from where internationally acclaimed local artistes, including Miriam Cauchi and Joseph Calleja, debuted their operatic career.

-Teatru Astra has been refurbished 2005 after an extensive fire which broke out on the 8th November 2003.
+Festival Mediterranea, now in its seventeenth edition, is an initiative of Teatru Astra which is being marketed internationally.
+Teatru Astra has been refurbished in 2005 after an extensive fire which broke out on 8 November 2003.